A Stability Principle for Learning under Non-Stationarity: Introduction

 \section{Introduction}

-It has been widely observed in environmental science \citep{MBF08}, economics \citep{CHe01}, healthcare \citep{NMB19}, and many other fields that the underlying environment keeps changing over time.
-The pervasive non-stationarity presents formidable challenges to statistical learning and data-driven decision making, as it forces the learner to chase a moving target.
-In this paper, we develop a principled approach for adapting to the unknown evolution.
+It has been widely observed in economics \citep{CHe01}, healthcare \citep{NMB19}, environmental science \citep{MBF08}, and many other fields that the underlying environment is constantly changing over time.
+The pervasive non-stationarity presents formidable challenges to statistical learning and data-driven decision making, as knowledge from the past may no longer be useful for the future and the learner needs to chase a moving target.
+In this paper, we develop a principled approach for adapting to unknown changes in the environment.